sgee107/openai-takehome/README.md

 10) In an ideal world I'd continue to beef up the data pipeline.
 Think the abstractions there could use a lot of work to pipeline and clean up.
 11) I created a frontend just for kicks.
 Figured with NextJS it would be nice to have a skeleton rendered while waiting for the search agent to come to a decision.
 12) Streaming wasn't allowed without adding a credit card to the candidate project, so there's no streaming of information as it comes in.
+13) I just made a pretty straight forward agentic workflow where I had one master tool being called for now.
+This could be split up, in particular given the intent at the top, we could offer different types of searches or limits based on the query.
+We could also have the agent be able to conversate and return multiple types of outputs by using different tools down the line.

 **Note**: I did use Cline + OpenAI & Codex for implementation, I have a few implementation plans I saved in the `/docs` for your records.